visva-dev/Blog-About-Cats/README.md

 # Microverse Capstone Project - Blog app
 Microverse Ruby on Rails capstone project.
 This project is a blogging app, where users can register, start writing their own articles, read articles written by others, and give likes to those articles.

+## Project features

+- Users can create accounts and login.
+- When loged in, users can create articles, update or delete them.
+- When loged in users can like articles.
+- Featured article is showed at the top which is the most liked article.
+- Two bottom featured images are picked last ones from two different categories.
+- Data when an article created on who created it is showed on the article on the main page.
+- When user clicks on specific category it sorts articles just by that category
+- In categories right side field users can see how many articles each category has.

 ![screenshot](./app/assets/images/image1.png)<br>
 ![screenshot](./app/assets/images/image2.png)<br>